- The Best 48th Birthday Gift Ideas – Top Ideas! - October 22, 2021

-Over the last few years, houseplants have made a roaring return.
+Over the last few years, house growing plants have made a roaring return.
 We can’t get enough of them!
-This is especially true of Millenials; we’re obsessed with becoming “plant parents.”
+This is especially true of Millenials; we’re obsessed with becoming “house plant parents.”
 But, this isn’t just an observation of ours, the stats back it up – with recent US houseplant sales increasing by 50% to a whopping $1.7 billion!

-With that in mind, there’s a good chance you know a plant lover.
+With that in mind, there’s a good chance you know a plant loving friend.
 If so, why not get them something they’ll really appreciate?
 Whether it be for their birthday, Christmas, anniversary…or just a random little something to show you care, we’ve got your back.

-We’ve compiled a list of gifts we think plant lovers of all ages will adore!
+We’ve compiled a list of gifts we think outdoor and indoor plant lover of all ages will adore!
 If that sounds good to you, continue reading for some much-needed gift-giving inspo!
 Let’s dive in!

-The obvious gift to get someone obsessed with plants is something that encourages them to do what they do best…garden and/or marvel at their beautiful houseplants.
-So, we’ve kickstarted this list with a few suggestions that empower your loved one to do precisely that…
+The obvious gift idea to get to houseplant lovers is something that encourages them to do what they do best…garden and/or marvel at their beautiful houseplants.
+So, we’ve kickstarted this list with a few suggestions that empower your plant lady to do precisely that – start an outdoor/indoor garden.

 Did you know plant subscriptions are a thing?
 Well, now, you do.
 Just like you might subscribe to Netflix or your favorite magazine, you can also subscribe to a variety of plant subscription boxes.
 Take ‘The Sill‘ as an example.
 Every month they’ll deliver a different potted plant to your door.